GLProtein: Global-and-Local Structure Aware Protein Representation Learning: Methodology

 \subsection{Global Structure Information Modelling}

-In protein science, proteins follow the sequence-structure-function paradigm~\cite{koehler2023sequence}, where the amino acid sequence dictates the protein's three-dimensional structure, ultimately determining its function.
-Therefore, effectively utilizing information about protein 3D structures is essential for improving protein language modelling.
-However, protein structures encompass more than mere 3D spatial configurations; they also include global structural information that reflects similarities among proteins.
-Understanding these structural similarities is crucial, as they can provide insights into evolutionary relationships and functional roles, allowing for more accurate predictions of protein behaviour and interactions~\cite{hamamsy2023protein}.
-To address this, we introduce the concept of global structure information, which contains the structure similarities between proteins, by leveraging of the huge amount of self-supervised signals in protein sequences, as shown in the top of the Figure~\ref{fig:architecture}.
-To be specific, given for each input protein sequence, positive and negative protein sampling is designed to get the triplet $(P, P_{pos}, P_{neg})$ for capturing protein structure similarity features.
+Protein structures encompass more than mere 3D spatial configurations; they also include global structural information that reflects similarities among proteins.
+To address this, we introduce the concept of global structure information, which contains the structure similarities between proteins, by leveraging the huge amount of self-supervised signals in protein sequences, as shown at the top of Figure~\ref{fig:architecture}.
+To be specific, given each input protein sequence, positive and negative protein sampling is designed to get the triplet $(P, P_{pos}, P_{neg})$ for capturing protein structure similarity features.
 Then, the protein triplets are encoded to protein representation for the calculation of the contrastive learning loss.
-This optimizes the protein sequence encoder by bringing the representation of the input protein $P$ and its positive samples $P_{pos}$ closer together while pushing the representation of $P$ and its negative samples $P_{neg}$ further apart in the representation space.
+This optimises the protein sequence encoder by bringing the representation of the input protein $P$ and its positive samples $P_{pos}$ closer together while pushing the representation of $P$ and its negative samples $P_{neg}$ further apart in the representation space.

-\subsubsection{Positive and Negative Protein Sampling}
+\paragraph{Positive and Negative Protein Sampling.}

 TM-score (Template Modeling Score)~\cite{zhang2004scoring,xu2010significant} is a widely used metric in structural biology for assessing the structural similarity between two protein structures.
-One of its key advantages is the ability to effectively identify similar three-dimensional structures, even among proteins with low sequence similarity.
-Additionally, the TM-score is more sensitive to global fold similarity than to local structural variations, allowing it to capture essential information about the overall architecture of proteins.
-Consequently, we utilize the TM-score to measure structural similarity between proteins, focusing on their overall global structure rather than mere sequence identity.
-Mathematically, the TM-score can be expressed as:
+We utilize the TM-score to measure structural similarity between proteins, focusing on their overall global structure rather than mere sequence identity.
+Mathematically, the TM-score can be expressed as: -0.1in \begin{small}

-where $L_N$ is the length of the native structure, $L_r$ is the length of the aligned residues to the template structures, $d_i$ is the distance between the $i$-th pair of residues, and $d_0$ is a scaling factor.
+\end{small} where $L_N$ is the length of the native structure, $L_r$ is the length of the aligned residues to the template structures, $d_i$ is the distance between the $i$-th pair of residues, and $d_0$ is a scaling factor.